 There is a quiet play area at the back of the main sanctuary.
 Parents and caregivers are invited to use this space with their children during the service.

-The Message is the parish’s quarterly newsletter, where we publish a calendar of up-coming events, news from the various groups within the parish and thoughts from the Incumbent.
+The Message is the parish’s quarterly newsletter, where we publish a calendar of up-coming events, news from the various groups within the parish and thoughts from the Rector.
 If you express interest in becoming a member of Saint Mary’s, your name will be added to the mailing list, and also be passed on to the mailing list of The Anglican, the monthly diocesan newspaper and The Journal, the national Anglican newspaper.

 A Short History